w3champions/map-updater-scripts/src/player_features/loot-indicator/README.md

 * Indicator appears slightly higher on creeps in shallow water
 * Indicator height is not accurate on flying creeps when flying over uneven terrain (slopes/cliffs)
+* Indicator does not adapt to scaling changes (e.g. bloodlust)
+* Indicator does not adapt to model change (e.g. hex/sheep)